-Grantees are notified of a CDBG grant award by email and/or phone.
+Grantees are notified of a CDBG grant award by email of an official award letter.
 All grantees must attend a "grantee workshop" sponsored by the State of Utah's Housing and Community Development Division.
 This Division also executes the contracts with the grantee.